What is a 457 Deferred Compensation Plan?Jan 07, 2020

 Where do you find a 457 deferred compensation plan?
 At government entities, and less commonly, non-church controlled tax-exempt organizations.
 Consequently, you won’t find a 457 plan at a for-profit corporation.

 If your employer sponsors a 457 plan, how much can you put in?
-Same limits as with 401ks and 403bs: up to 100% of compensation, capped at $18,000 in 2017.
+Same limits as with 401ks and 403bs: up to 100% of compensation, capped at $19,500 in 2020.

-An employee over age 50 can actually defer more than the $18,000 limit.
+An employee over age 50 can actually defer more than the $19,500 limit.
 There are two different so-called catch-up provisions:

 Largely for public employees.
-The State of Florida sponsors a 457 deferred compensation plan, as do Miami Dade County and the City of Miami.
-Investors choose from a universe of mutual fund subaccounts, so the participant is exposed to market risk as in any defined contribution plan.
+The State of Florida sponsors a 457 deferred compensation plan, as do Miami-Dade County and the City of Miami.
+Investors choose from a universe of mutual fund sub-accounts, so the participant is exposed to market risk as in any defined contribution plan.

-No 10% penalty!
+No 10% Penalty!

+A huge difference between 457 distributions and qualified plan and IRA distributions occurs before age 59 ½.
 There is no 10% penalty!
 If you are, say, 55 and want to retire early and live off of monthly distributions from your IRA.
 Bad plan!
 Every withdrawal will be subject not only to ordinary income tax, but also to a 10% penalty on the amount withdrawn.
 This penalty goes away at age 59 ½.
 (There are a few exceptions.
 Substantially equal payment is one; disability is another.)
 There is no such penalty with a 457 plan, however.
 This is so important for public sector employees planning early retirement!
-You won’t be able to access IRAs and qualified plans at work before 59½ without the 10% penalty.
-So the strategy is to fund your 457 accounts with enough money to live on until you turn 591/2 and the 10% penalty goes away.
+You won’t be able to access Traditional IRAs and qualified plans at work before 59½ without the 10% penalty.
+So the strategy is to fund your 457 accounts with enough money to live on until you turn 59 ½ and the 10% penalty goes away.